 On the way to Goshen Pass, stop by Lexington Valley Vineyard for a robust Norton and a traditional Mediterranean snack basket.
-Sit on the deck, pet the dogs and delight in the mountain views, just call before you haul.
+Sit on the deck, pet the dogs, and delight in the mountain views ... just call before you haul.
 Further down the road in Rockbridge Baths, Jump Mountain Vineyard specializes in Old World dry wines.
-Open on weekends, shoot 'em an email then stop by for a tasting, a tour and bottle of cabernet sauvignon.
+Open on weekends, shoot 'em an email and then stop by for a tasting, a tour, and a bottle of cabernet sauvignon.

 For a well-crafted cocktail step into Haywood's or TAPS, both housed in The Georges boutique inn.
 At either bar you can raise a glass to heroes and legends from W&L and VMI with a college-themed cocktail.
 Housemade bitters are a highlight.
 If you want to party like it's 1799, order one of the Colonial-era shrubs, infused with local fruit.

 Cocktails seem even sweeter when mixed with fresh air and enjoyed from the terrace of Rocca Bar Ristorante with Virginia Military Institute and Washington & Lee University as impressive backdrops.
-People watching from the bar at the Southern Inn or the Bistro on Main is also a popular activity ... you just never know who you will spot walking down the brick sidewalks on Main Street!
+The Palms is a Lexington mainstay and they're whipping up something new and tasty on the regular.
+People watching from the bar at the Southern Inn or the Bistro on Main is also a popular activity ... you never know who you will spot walking down the brick sidewalks on Main Street.